Type-C Design and Philosophy

 Modern programming has primarily leaned towards Object Oriented Programming (OOP), a paradigm that, while revolutionary, comes with its own set of drawbacks.
 Inheritance in OOP, for example, often results in rigid, tightly-coupled systems that become burdensome to extend or modify.
 Encapsulation, while safeguarding data, poses challenges concerning data ownership and leads to murky accessibility rules.
 Type-C addresses these issues by moving from an object-centric to a behavior-centric model.
 Behaviors are defined through interfaces, much like in Java, which helps to tackle some of the inherent limitations of traditional OOP.
 Let's talk about the advantages of such a model:

-In conclusion, while behavior-driven programming in Type-C does not profess to be a panacea for all programming challenges, it offers a robust alternative to traditional OOP paradigms.
+In conclusion, while behavior-driven programming in Type-C does not fix all programming challenges, it offers a robust alternative to traditional OOP paradigms.
 It brings about increased modularity, contract-driven development, and a focus on behaviors, among other benefits.
 However, the power of Type-C comes with its own set of responsibilities.
 Best practices are still critical to harnessing its full potential, lest any misuse of its features turn into liabilities.
 Let's also review some the drawbacks of this model.

 No User-defined Runtime Exceptions